Helping young people understand why money matters.

-She is a stalwart contributor to BBC programmes such as Woman’s Hour, Newsnight and Moneybox, which she has guest-presented.
+She is a stalwart contributor to BBC programmes such as Woman’s Hour, Newsnight and Moneybox, which she has guest-presented twice.
 Other appearances have included ITV Tonight, The One Show, Sky News, BBC Breakfast, Radio 5 live, Radio 4’s Broadcasting House, Channel 4 News, BBC Scotland and the Max Keiser Report on RT.
 Podcast appearances range from the Spectator’s flagship Edition show to Free the Geezer with rap group The Manor.

 She is also a staple of online youth-focused media, with recent appearances including VICE UK, Vogue and Refinery 29.
 Her journalism and commentary has appeared extensively in both national and regional media, including the Times, Sunday Times, Daily Telegraph, Daily Mail, Independent, New Statesman, Scotsman, Herald and Spectator.

 Iona was shortlisted for a UK Press Award in 2020, where she was nominated by Women in Journalism for the Georgina Henry Award, and was named IPSE’s Freelancer of the Year in 2018.
 She was named one of Onalytica’s top 20 most influential women in finance in 2019 and is also officially one of the UK’s top “cash queens”, according to the Sun’s Fabulous Magazine!